Penelope Stout: Legend and history

-In Samuel Smith’s 1765 telling, a ship carrying an unnamed Dutch couple to New Netherland became stranded.
-Smith gives the location as Sandy Hook in what’s now New Jersey, but adds that other accounts claim the stranding occurred near Christeen, Delaware.
+In Samuel Smith’s 1765 telling, a ship carrying an unnamed Dutch couple to New Amsterdam became stranded.
+Smith gives the location as Sandy Hook in what’s now New Jersey.
 He dates the event to “about the time of the Indian war in New-England.”
-Thomas Streets notes the “only Indian war which occurred in New England, while the Dutch were in possession of New York, was the Pequod war, which began in 1636, and ended in 1637."
+Thomas Streets notes the “only Indian war which occurred in New England, while the Dutch were in possession of New York, was the Pequod War, which began in 1636, and ended in 1637."

 In Smith’s account, the stranded passengers safely reached shore, but “being afraid of the Indians,” they “made haste” to New Amsterdam (now New York City), leaving behind a man who’d been sick “most of the voyage” and his wife.
 The pair were soon attacked by Indians who “killed the man, and cut and mangled the woman,” leaving her for dead.
 She crawled into a hollow tree, where she lived for “several days,” eating the ”excrescences that grew from it."
 Two Indians discovered her there, the older preventing the younger from killing her.
 The old man “carried her to a place near where Middletown now stands” and “cured” her wounds.
 “After some time the Dutch at New-Amsterdam hearing of a white woman among the Indians, concluded who it must be, and some of them came to her relief; the old man her preserver, gave her the choice either to go or stay; she chose the first.”

 Smith includes an event missing from Hart’s account.
 According to Smith, after the woman married “one Stout,” the couple lived in Middletown “among other Dutch inhabitants.”
 The old Indian was a frequent guest and on one occasion warned Mrs. Stout of an imminent attack.
 At great risk to himself, he hid a canoe so the family could escape.
 Stout, skeptical of the news, remained behind, but formed a guard with several neighbors.
 When the band arrived, the settlers “expostulated” with them.
 “Their arguments prevailed, the Indians desisted, and entered into a league of peace.”

 Smith claims the thwarted attack occurred soon after the Stouts married, when “about fifty families of white people” lived in Middletown.
 In fact, fifty settler families “could only have been assembled in this district after the Monmouth Patent had been issued by Governor Nicholls” in 1665, when the Stouts’ oldest son was about twenty.
-Also wrong is Smith’s assertion that Middletown was founded by Dutch settlers.
 The Middletown Township Historical Society describes the first permanent settlers as “families of English extraction,” and Stillwell reports, “There is no knowledge of any Dutch in this locality until long after the Monmouth Patent was granted.”